sven-hash/docs/versioned_docs/version-stable/nym-cli.md

 # Address
 n132tpw4kkfas7ah0vmq78dwurhxljf2f869tlf5
 ```
-Note : NEVER share your mnemonic with anyone.
+> NEVER share your mnemonic with anyone.
 Keep it stored in a safe and secure location.

 #### Check the current balance of an account